mathew-dcosta/stock-investment-platform/README.md

 ### Known Limitations

 - **Animated Button**: Due to time constraints, animation button effects not implemented
-- **Search Page**: Your organization's data cannot be pasted here, currently shows hardcoded data (not functional search)
+- **Search Page**: Due to time constraints, only hardcoded data is used.
+If time was not an issue, would've added an endpoint for search and shown the data appropriately.
-- **Top 3 volume stocks**: Has not been implemented, but the common component is done
+- **Top 3 volume stocks**: Due to time constraints, only hardcoded data is used.
+If time was not an issue, the data would've been fetched and displayed similar to trending stocks.
 - **Unit Tests**: Only basic test implemented for a couple of methods.
 - **UI Styling**: May not perfectly match original designs
 - **Updating of % price change**: Will not update when a new buy is triggered
 - **Duplicate Stock Purchases**: If the same stock is added multiple times, it doesn't combine to a single line
+- **Horizontal Scrolling on desktop**: Desktop horizontal scrolling requires mobile viewport emulation in browser dev tools for optimal experience.
+Scrollbars are intentionally hidden on mobile to maintain clean UX as per design requirements.
+- **State Management / Data Persistence**: Implements BehaviorSubject for in-memory state management.
+Data resets on page refresh by design.
+Session storage could've also been used for the data persistence.
+Ideally would require API calls to persist data on the server.

 ## Technical Assumptions